h-fuzzy-logic/blog/_drafts/debugging-docker-with-visual-studio-code.md

 <h1 class="h4">Overview of files to add in Visual Studio Code</h1>
 * docker-compose.override.yml file to let the application run on a second port (3000)
   * This approach keeps the open source repo from being altered and gives me the freedom to work how I want to work, regardless of the preferences of the other contributors.
-* devcontainer.json file to specify the two docker-compose files to use plus any Visual Studio extensions to install on the container
+* devcontainer.json file to specify **bridge the gap?** the two docker-compose files to use plus any Visual Studio extensions to install on the container.
   * The two docker-compose files are 1) the original one from the open source project and 2) the override yml I added
   * The container needs the "ms-python.python" extension and specifying it in the devcontainer.json file gives me the freedom to work with Visual Studio Code instead of forcing everyone else to do the same

 * launch.json file to specify the debug configuration

 The following instructions assume: